lzachmann/wetland-hydroperiods/README.md

 # wetland-hydroperiods
-A fork of a Google Earth Engine project, accessible by those with read/write permissions [here]( https://code.earthengine.google.com/?accept_repo=users/laura_csp/wetland_hydroperiods).
+A fork of a Google Earth Engine project.
+The upstream repository is accessible by those with read/write permissions [here]( https://code.earthengine.google.com/?accept_repo=users/laura_csp/wetland_hydroperiods).
 The code in this repository was developed by Conservation Science Partners in collaboration with the National Park Service, Northern Colorado Plateau Network (NCPN).
+The code uses the Google Earth Engine JavaScript API, but could easily be ported to Python if using the [Python API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api-guiattard).

 ## Recommended citation(s)
 Halabisky, M., L. M. Moskal, A. Gillespie, M. Hannam.
 2016.
 Reconstructing semi-arid wetland surface water dynamics through spectral mixture analysis of a time series of Landsat satellite images (1984-2011). _Remote Sensing of Environment_ 177:171-183.